 PD analysis

-Susceptibility to HIV infection was assessed using an ex-vivo challenge model14. .5VT and RT biopsies were cut in explants and exposed in duplicates to R5-tropic HIV-1BaL (104 TCID50/mL) for 2h.
+Susceptibility to HIV infection was assessed using an ex-vivo challenge model14.
+Reproducibility of results obtained with this model has been shown to be consistent among different laboratories.15 VT and RT biopsies were cut in explants and exposed in duplicates to R5-tropic HIV-1BaL (104 TCID50/mL) for 2h.
 A negative control of infection was included.
 Explants were washed four times with PBS to remove unbound virus.
 Rectal explants were transferred onto gelfoam rafts14 (Welbeck Pharmaceuticals, UK), and vaginal explants onto a fresh tissue culture plate.
 Tissue explants were cultured for 15 days.
 Approximately 50% of the culture supernatants were harvested every two to three days, and both cultures were re-fed with fresh media in the absence of drug.

 Viral replication was measured as the p24 concentration (HIV-1 p24 ELISA, Zeptometrix Corporation, Buffalo) in culture supernatant at day 3,7,11,15.